OSLO: On-the-Sphere Learning for Omnidirectional images and its application to 360-degree image compression: Application to end-to-end omnidirectional image compression

 \subsection{Rate-Distortion results}

-\cref{fig:2D_vs_HEALPIX} presents the aggregated Rate-Distortion~(RD) curves over the 423 test images, i.e., averaged rate and distortion measurements across different quantization parameter values~($\lambda$ for learning-based methods or QP for JPEG compression).
+Given a test image set denoted by $\mathcal{X}$, we compute for each $i\in \mathcal{X}$ and for several $\lambda$, the rate-distortion pair $(R(i,\lambda),D(i,\lambda))$ achieved by each architecture of interest.
+The aggregated Rate-Distortion performance of each architecture is then computed as in \cite{balle_variational_2018} by averaging over $\mathcal{X}$:

+\cref{fig:2D_vs_HEALPIX} present, for each architecture, the $(R_\lambda, D_\lambda)$ for different values of $\lambda$.
 We can see that our OSLO-based approach significantly outperforms the baseline methods.
 The DeepSphere solution can not reconstruct the image properly, and even when the bitrate is increased, the performance gets saturated because the isotropic filters are not expressive enough to reconstruct the image.
-Comparing ERP scale hyperprior with JPEG reveals that, similar to the results given in \cite{balle_variational_2018} for perspective images, the scale hyperprior model does not lose performance when the input train/test data is ERP, and it stills performs much better than JPEG.
-We can conclude that the scale hyperprior can keeps its efficiency compared to JPEG even with ERP format.
+Comparing 2D learning architectures applied to ERP with JPEG compression reveals that, similar to the results given in \cite{balle_end--end_2017,balle_variational_2018} for perspective images, these models do not lose performance when the input train/test data is ERP, and they still perform much better than JPEG.
+We can conclude that 2D learning approaches can keep their efficiency compared to JPEG even with ERP format.
 However, our proposed solution is able to yet outperform the ERP representation due to the efficient learning tools of OSLO that are directly defined on the sphere.

+The compressed results between OSLO and 2D deep learning architecture applied to equirectangular projection are also visually compared.
+Comparison between OSLO and the DeepSphere’s architecture \cite{perraudin_deepsphere_2019}, that use the same HEALPix sampling, will be studied in \cref{sec:filter_visualization}. \cref{fig:viewport_comparison_01,fig:viewport_comparison_02} illustrate viewports of spherical images (the portion of spherical images seen by HMD devices at a specific direction) that are compressed almost at the same rate with the same architecture as \cite{balle_end--end_2017}.
+It can be seen that an image compressed with OSLO has less distortion and keeps the detail, for example, the texts are more visible.